sfi0zy/street-monochrome/README.md

 This effect adds even more contrast to the highlights.
 It can be required in some cases of printing.
 But use it carefully - this kind of effect can create visible artifacts with outlines.

+#### + HDR

+The philosophy of this pack of styles is to embrace the shadows, embrace the darkness, so making HDR images is not the way to go.
+But if you need it - this effect will enable the HDR tone mapping for you.
+Best combined with the clean versions of styles.

 ### Step 3.
 Toning.